Heart-healthy dietDiet - heart health

-Dietary guidelines recommend keeping total fat intake to 20 - 30% of total daily calories, with saturated fat less than 10% of calories.
-Low-fat diets generally restrict fat intake to 20% or less of total daily calories.
+Dietary guidelines recommend keeping total fat intake to 20 to 30% of total daily calories, with saturated fat less than 10% of calories.
+Very low-fat diets generally restrict fat intake to 20% or less of total daily calories.
 The Ornish program, recommended for some heart disease patients, limits fats even more drastically.
 It aims to reduce saturated fats as much as possible, restricting total fat to 10%, and increasing carbohydrates to 75% of calories.

 The Ornish program is a very demanding regimen:

-Benefits of Low-Fat Diets.
-Low-fat programs may help keep weight off.
+Benefits of Low-Fat Diets; Low-fat programs may help keep weight off.
 Low-fat diets that are high in fiber, whole grains, legumes, and fresh produce offer health advantages in addition to their effects on cholesterol.
 These foods are also lower on the glycemic index than high-glycemic foods, such as bread, potatoes, and pasta.
 Lowering the glycemic index (by, for example, cutting down on starchy vegetables and replacing pasta with whole grains) may help increase weight loss and heart benefits for high-carbohydrate diets.

 While claims regarding a significant reduction in angina and even reduction in coronary artery stenosis have been made by the Ornish program directors, actual regression in atherosclerosis or prevention of heart disease has only been shown in a small number of patients.

-Concerns Regarding Low-Fat Diets.
-The American Heart Association notes that the Ornish program is so difficult to maintain that most people have difficulty staying with it.
-Very low-fat diets may reduce HDL ("good") cholesterol levels.
+Concerns Regarding Low-Fat Diets; The American Heart Association notes that the Ornish program is so difficult to maintain that most people have difficulty staying with it.
+Very low-fat diets reduce HDL ("good") cholesterol levels.
 These diets may also reduce calcium absorption, which can be harmful for women at risk for osteoporosis.
 Many people who reduce their fat intake do not consume enough of the basic nutrients, including vitamins A, D, E, calcium, iron, and zinc.
 People on low-fat diets should eat a wide variety of foods and take a multivitamin if appropriate.

 Calorie restriction has been the cornerstone of weight-loss programs.
 Restricting calories also appears to have beneficial effects on cholesterol levels, including reducing LDL and triglycerides and increasing HDL levels.
+A 5 to 10% decrease in body weight can result in a 20% decrease in triglyceride levels.
 In general, reducing calories and increasing exercise is still the best method for maintaining weight loss and preventing serious conditions, notably diabetes.